WiFi Tips

 3. Click Save or Apply.

-4. The router applies the change.
-All connected devices disconnect.
+4. The router applies the change and all connected devices disconnect.

-After saving, reconnect all your devices with the new password.
-Start with your phone - if it connects successfully, the password change worked.
+After saving, reconnect your devices with the new password.
+I'd recommend starting with your phone - if it connects successfully, you know the change worked.

 What Makes a Good WiFi Password?

-A strong WiFi password is at least 12 characters long.
-Mix letters (upper and lower case), numbers and a symbol or two.
-Avoid:
+Strong WiFi passwords are at least 12 characters long.
+Mix upper and lower case letters, numbers and a symbol or two.
+Stay away from:

 • Your name, address or date of birth